Gardening for Earth Day

 Flowers

 Sunflowers are up next.
-We all love sunflowers right?
+We all love sunflowers, right?
 Sunflowers produce the tasty sunflower seeds that we eat.
 You can also replant the seeds to grow more sunflowers the next year.
-These can be started inside this month as well and planted in the garden once it is warm.
-There are different types of sunflowers that produce different heights.
-Some sunflowers can grow as small as a foot and as tall as 14ft! (if you are planting at home with limited space, I would definitely go for the smaller ones).
+These can be started inside this month and planted in the garden once it is warm.
+Different types of sunflowers produce different heights.
+Some sunflowers can grow as small as a foot and as tall as 14 feet!
+If you are planting at home with limited space, I would go for the smaller ones.

 Vegetables

 Broccoli Did you know that broccoli contains a great amount of potassium, Vitamin C, and Fiber?
-Broccoli is one of the easier vegetables to grow.
-These can be started indoors as well and then after about 3-4 weeks of growth gradually exposed to the sun (recommended for about an hour each day) so that your broccoli can get used to the change in climate (from indoors to outdoors).
+Broccoli is one of the easier vegetables to grow and it can be started indoors as well.
+After about 3-4 weeks of growth, it is recommended to expose the broccoli to the sun (for about an hour each day).
+This is recommended so that the broccoli can acclimate to the change in climate from indoors to outdoors.
 Two weeks after the last frost they can be planted in your vegetable garden!

 He also has 2 books out showing you how to grow fruits and veggies from things we would typically scrap!